 2. Calculate how much you can borrow 💰

 A Mortgage in Principle (MIP) is an official estimate, but not a guarantee, of how much you could borrow from a lender – a mortgage.
 While it’s not essential, a MIP shows sellers and estate agents that you’re a serious buyer and that, in principle, you can afford the property you want to buy.
+With Moneybox Mortgage Advice, you can now complete a MIP within the Moneybox app.

 3. Talk to the experts 💬